 Thermostat closes the R to G connection.
-G energizes the fan relay on the PCB which completes the circuit to the indoor blower motor.
+G passes through the dissipation board and energizes the fan relay on the PCB which completes the circuit to the indoor blower motor.
 When G is de-energized, there is a 90-second delay before the relay opens.

-Fig. 20 - Wiring Layout of Humidifier to Heat Pump
+Fig. 23 - Wiring Layout of Humidifier to Heat Pump